WhoIsKatie/Mealer/README.md

 </div>

 An Ottawa-based meal-sharing application where local cooks can sell meals to clients from the comfort of their home.
-Built with Android SDK and <a src="https://firebase.google.com/">Firebase</a>
+Built with Android SDK and Google Firebase.
-.

 This application supports three types of users: